Pittsburgh-NEH-Institute/Institute-Materials-2017/admin/arrival.md

 ## Preparing for your trip

 ### Weather
-Pittsburgh weather during July tends towards hot and muggy, with frequent thunderstorms.
+Pittsburgh weather during July tends to be hot and muggy, with frequent thunderstorms.
 Temperatures average around 85° F or 30° C.  You'll want to bring an umbrella, rain jacket, and comfortable walking shoes.
 Though not usually a tropical place, Pittsburgh in July requires sunscreen, water, and patience.
 Bouquet Gardens is air-conditioned, as are all buildings on campus.

 ### Power adapters and technology
 Since power supplies and wall outlets vary throughout the world, please be sure to bring your own power adapter/converter.
 Global converters are acceptable, but you can also purchase ones specifically for the [United States](https://www.power-plugs-sockets.com/united-states-of-america/).
 We do not recommend bringing any foreign hairdryers, straighteners, or curling irons.